With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Symptoms of this condition include:

-• strong and rapid fatigue;
+• severe and rapid fatigue;

 • dizziness;